stackpath/serverless-scripting-examples/wasm-assembly-script/README.md

 }
 ```

-The wasm file is loaded into an ArrayBuffer, used to create a [WebAssembly.Module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WebAssembly/Module), which is used to create a [WebAssembly.Instance](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WebAssembly/Instance).
+The WASM file is loaded into an ArrayBuffer, used to create a [WebAssembly.Module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WebAssembly/Module), which is used to create a [WebAssembly.Instance](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WebAssembly/Instance).
 With the instance, we are able to call our function defined in AssemblyScript.

 ### Build js